chaos511/node-red-contrib-insteon-lan/README.md

 Nodes to control x10 modules from the insteon hub you need to enter the hubs ip,port,username,password into the nodes config page

-i will add insteon lamplinc modules also
+i will add insteon lamplinc modules

 ## Example